mbtomori/git-started-with-version-control/git-activity/2-what-is-git.md

 ## Learning Outcomes
 - [ ] Describe what git is and how it works at a high level
-- [ ] Identify when you are using git and when you are using GitHub
 - [ ] Compare git to GitHub (and other version control tools)
-- [ ] Use GitHub to fork a repository
-- [ ] Use Git to clone a repository to your computer

 From the previous lesson on [version control](1-version-control.md), you know that git is a
 ***version control software*** that helps individuals and teams build and maintain software by managing